 - the blade has to be sharp and free of any bits of dough etc: if it is in any way blunt then you end up fighting with the dough, putting more pressure on it and risk some deflation (to the loaf as well as to your sanity!).
 If there are bits of dough on it, you risk tearing the dough too much as you swipe the blade across it

 - dust the top of the dough with a little flour or ground semolina before scoring: this helps prevent tearing

 A few of my typical scorings are in the bread below.
 One day I will get into the more elaborate scoring but to be honest, I normally want to get the dough straight into the oven to bake!

 To steam or not to steam

 For years I never used steam when baking bread and thought my breads were fine.
 But I do use steam nowadays for my sourdoughs as it gives the loaves the most wonderful crust.

 If using steam, there are several ways to create the steam that helps the bake.
 I put a roasting tray on the base of the oven while the oven is getting up to temperature.
-When I put the dough in the oven I pour in a pint or so of just-boiled water onto the tray to create the steam and then close the door and let the loaf bake.
+When I put the dough in the oven I pour in a pint or so of water onto the tray to create the steam and then close the door and let the loaf bake.